scala/scala-lang/_posts/2020-11-30-flexible-and-safe-tuples-in-scala3.md

 # Conclusion

-We had a look at the new operations that the are available on tuples in Scala 3 and at how a more flexbile type system provides the the fundamental tools to implement safer and readable code.
+We had a look at the new operations that are available on tuples in Scala 3 and at how a more flexbile type system provides the fundamental tools to implement safer and more readable code.

-This shows how advanced type combinators in Scala 3 enable to create APIs that benefit developers no matter their level of proficiency in the language: an expert-oriented feature such as dependently match types enable to build a safe and simple operation such as tuple concatenation.
+This shows how advanced type combinators in Scala 3 allow to create APIs that benefit developers no matter their level of proficiency in the language: an expert-oriented feature such as dependently match types allow to build a safe and simple operation such as tuple concatenation.